Causal Discovery from Temporal Data: An Overview and New Perspectives: Causal Discovery from Event Sequences

 \subsubsection{Constraint-based methods}

 Just like the notion \textit{independence} between different random variables, we can define \textit{process independence} for point processes: \begin{Definition} (Didelez, 2008~\cite{https://doi.org/10.1111/j.1467-9868.2007.00634.x}; Bhattacharjya et al., 2022~\cite{Bhattacharjya2022ProcessIT})\\ For processes $X, Y, Z$, s.t. $Y\cap Z=0$, $X$ is a process independent of $Y$ given $Z$ if all events in $X$ have conditional intensities such that if historical information of events in $Z$ is known, then those events in process $Y$ do not provide any further information. \end{Definition} Meek et al.~\cite{article} and Bhattacharjya et al.~\cite{Bhattacharjya2022ProcessIT} introduced the notion of $\delta^*$-separation, which is based on $d$-separation but released its restriction of not having self-loops and made each self-loop independent of their own history.
 Then, they proposed a causal dependence assumption with $\delta^*$-separation analogous to the faithfulness assumption.
-Based on the causal dependence assumption, several constraint-based methods, such as the PC and max-min parents algorithms, are proposed to learn the causal relationships between different types.\\
+Based on the causal dependence assumption, several constraint-based methods, such as the PC and max-min parents algorithms, are proposed to learn the causal relationships between different types.
+There are several Process Independence testers to choose from.
+For example, we have the NI tester: